Isotretinoin: History

 In the 1960s, Werner Bollag of Roche Laboratories began studying 13-cis retinoic acid as a treatment for skin cancer.
 By 1971, Roche showed that the compound was likely ineffective against cancer but useful for treating acne.
 However, Roche abandoned the product after finding a likelihood that the compound could cause birth defects, as the thalidomide scandal had raised the public's fear of such side effects.
-After a 1979 article reported the drug's effectiveness against cystic and conglobate acne, Roche submitted a New Drug Application to the Food and Drug Administration (FDA).
+In 1975, Gary Peck, a dermatologist at the National Cancer Institute, initiated a collaboration with Hoffmann-La Roche to evaluate the efficacy of isotretinoin for a number dermatological conditions previously managed with retinoic acids, including acne, psoriasis, genetic skin disorders, and skin cancer prevention.
+After Peck authored an article in 1979 reporting the drug's effectiveness against cystic and conglobate acne, Roche submitted a New Drug Application to the Food and Drug Administration (FDA).
 While admitting that isotretinoin caused birth defects in rabbits, Roche avoided regulatory scrutiny by excluding pregnant women from its clinical trials and secured FDA approval in 1982.

 Despite prior correlation of isotretinoin with birth defects, Accutane quickly became the dominant acne treatment prescribed by dermatologists and general practitioners alike.
 In 1983, the FDA made the unprecedented decision to warn blood banks against accepting the blood of donors taking isotretinoin and instruct women to begin taking contraceptives one month before use.
 In 1985, the FDA further required a boxed warning to be added, but the problem grew with an estimated 1000 birth defects attributed to the drug by early 1988.
 While an advisory committee of pediatricians and Centers for Disease Control and Prevention (CDC) staff advised the FDA to restrict Accutane prescriptions, the FDA instead required Roche to expand its warnings of potential side effects and provide informed consent forms to doctors.